cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge23 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation23 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel23 ;
-    rdfs:comment "The AI system does not consider the diversity and representativeness for specific population or problematic use cases" ;
+    rdfs:comment "The AI system does not consider the diversity and representativeness for specific population or problematic use cases." ;
     rdfs:subClassOf fria:FRIA-reportChallenge2 .

 # Challenge 3